citp/privacy-policy-historical/i/ie/ies/iesve.com.md

-> *The following text is extracted and transformed from the iesve.com privacy policy that was archived on 2012-06-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120601060117id_/http%3A//www.iesve.com/legal/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the iesve.com privacy policy that was archived on 2012-11-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121110094039id_/http%3A//www.iesve.com/legal/privacy) for the most accurate reproduction.*

 #

-We are committed to protecting your privacy.
+IES is committed to protecting your privacy whilst providing a personalised and valuable service.
 You may be asked to submit personal information about yourself in order to receive information or use services on our Website.
 If you provide information to us, we will treat that information in accordance with this privacy policy.
 By using this Website, you are agreeing to use of this information by us as described in this Policy.

 We will hold your personal information on our systems for as long as you use the service you have requested, and remove it in the event that the purpose has been fulfilled or, if you no longer wish to continue being registered for our services.